How to set up a LuminOx Optical Oxygen Sensor

 One of they other issues is that the more oxygen they see the faster they wear out, their lifetime is not really well known when you unpack one or buy one, you don’t really know how long it’s going to last.
 Because you don’t know necessarily know what environment it is going to be in, in terms of the amount of oxygen.

-So we developed the LuminOx oxygen sensor and it is based on optical florescence quenching.
+So we developed the LuminOx Optical Oxygen Sensor and it is based on optical florescence quenching.

 So inside here, we have got a blue LED which emits pulses of high energy blue light.
 That blue lights hits a florescent material, which fluoresces and gives off an orange light.